 Extension articles written by members of the NC State Apiculture Program about honey bee biology, bee management, and the apiculture industry.
 These are available as electronic publications but can also be downloaded as PDFs through the NC State Extension Publications system.

 This is an exciting new online system for training beekeepers at all levels.
 There are three ascending levels (Beginner, Advanced, and Ambassador) with topics spanning three different areas (honey bee biology, management, and industry).
 The entire system is based on the Moodle instruction platform, so all video lectures, content, and quizzes can be taken directly online!

-These webinars are run through the online software system Collaborate, brought to you free of charge through the NC Cooperative Extension Service and DELTA.
+These webinars are run through the online software system Zoom, brought to you free of charge through the N.C.
+Cooperative Extension Service and DELTA.
 Anyone is able to participate either as an individual or as a group.
 These webinars have been useful in lieu of in-state visits to local beekeeper groups, such that multiple county chapters can participate live and at the same time!
 Check out our schedule if you or your club would like to participate (or host!) at an upcoming webinar.

 Want to be added to our email list?
 Just Email us to let us know!

 - NC State Apiculture Program – honey bee research, extension, and instruction